 Patan Patola is a traditional Ikkat weaving native to Gujarat state in India.
 Patola saris are very famous and valued.
 It is a dying art because of the complexity of producing the designs and the hand labor needed to finish a yard of fabric; Many skilled workers are needed for making the cloth – some one to dye the yarns in separate colors, some one to wind the bobbins, some one to weave the threads stretched across the rooms with mathematical precision- each taking many many days of concentrated effort.

 The silk fabric that emerges is worth all that effort but the cost may seem prohibitive because of all the labor involved.

 Ikat as a Pattern

-As a pattern the scope of Ikat is limitless.
-But some characteristic features are present in all Ikat patterns.
+As a pattern, the scope of Ikat is limitless.
+Some characteristic features are present in all Ikat patterns.
 Traditional motifs of ikat are fish, parrot, flowers, leaves etc. Colours of Indian Ikkat fabric are bright and cheerful like yellow, white, blue etc.

 The designs almost always have a blurred / fuzzy outline. (unless it is a double ikat).